Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uvXddR4rOiY.md

 ### Transcript

-> uh what have you done for us lately there'll be a video next week all right that's what we've done right what the [ __ ] is that
+> what have you done for us lately there'll be a video next week all right that's what we've done right what the [ __ ] is that